Image Masking Tutorial

 Now you can see that the photo is along with different background.
 Some other techniques could be applied to get the best result for example, touching up some portion of the background with Eraser Tool.

 There are still some other super complex image where different method of masking should be applied.
-However, if you do have so, do not forget to let us do your masking, while we have very expert hands to dealing with.
+However, if you do have so, do not forget to let us do your masking, while we have very expert hands to dealing with your image masking service.